 Federal information must be protected, and the protection of privacy is of utmost importance.
 The Administration, led by the Office of Management and Budget, will revise certain guidance on Federal agencies' responsibilities for protecting personally identifiable information.
 The revised guidance will include principles that agencies should use to promote fair information practices, such as transparency and accountability.
-The guidance will also emphasize the importance of using privacy impact assessments to analyze how agencies handle personally identifiable information and ensure that agency processes conform to all applicable privacy requirements.
-In addition, revised guidance will direct agencies to take a coordinated approach to information security and privacy, including requiring agencies to develop and maintain a continuous monitoring strategy to ensure that privacy and security controls are functioning properly.
+The guidance will also emphasize the importance of using privacy impact assessments to analyze how agencies handle personally identifiable information, revised guidance will direct agencies to take a coordinated approach to information security and privacy, including requiring agencies to develop and maintain a continuous monitoring strategy to ensure that privacy and security controls are functioning properly.